Laurie Ann Haus

 Laurie Ann Haus is an American singer and vocalist.
-She is a solo musical artist with music released under her name Laurie Ann Haus with her band Todesbonden.
-Her vocals can heard on soundtracks for Starcraft II, World of Warcraft, Showtime's series The Borgias and more.
+She is a solo musical artist, with music released under her name Laurie Ann Haus with her band Todesbonden.
+Her vocals can be heard on soundtracks for Starcraft II, World of Warcraft, Showtime's series The Borgias and more.
 She also created the Vocal Studio Series: Laurie library with the popular virtual instrument and sound library manufacturer 8Dio.

 Biography

 Haus was born in Wheaton, Maryland.
-She began her musical career on the industry side by booking touring bands, she later attended college where she majored in Vocal Performance, while attending college she begin to compose music for her band Todesbonden in 2000, releasing her first EP, Stormbringer in 2003 and then "Sleep Now Quiet Forest" in 2008.
-Since 2003, she has released a single, "The Wood Maiden", and has made several guest appearances on soundtracks.
+She began her musical career on the industry side by booking touring bands.
+At college she majored in Vocal Performance and began to compose music for her band, Todesbonden.
+In 2003, she released her first EP, Stormbringer, then "Sleep Now Quiet Forest" (2008).
+She has since released the single "The Wood Maiden," and made guest appearances on soundtracks.